Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 Rock, Paper, Scissors .
 This game is for adults and children is a  fun , intuitive replayable game that is played against the computer.
 ## Rock Paper Scissors Game
 ![ami image to be done](ami-readme.png)
-***

-## Goals For This Project

-***

-## Table Of Contents
-* Ux
-    * User Goals

-    * User Stories

-    * Site Owner Goals

-    * User Requirements And Expectations
-      * Requirements
-      * Expectations

-    * Design Choices
-      * Fonts
-      * Icons
-      * Color
-      * Structure

 ### Features
   #### Existing Features
   * Header
-  Located at the top of the page it shows the game name Rock paper scissors in a fun font.
+    * Located at the top of the page it shows the game name Rock paper scissors in a fun font.
-  The title also tells the user what game they are playing.
+    * The title also tells the user what game they are playing.

   * The Game Choices
-  The game includes clear instructions and a clear choice of buttons to push .
+    * The game includes clear instructions and a clear choice of buttons to push .
 These being rock, paper or scissors and are interactive that the user clicks.

   * The Game Results
-  The winner is announced to the userunder the interactive buttons.
+    * The winner is announced to the userunder the interactive buttons.
-  The score is updated for either the user or computer depending who wins.
+    * The score is updated for either the user or computer depending who wins.
-  The winner and scoreboard are clear for the user to understand.
+    * The winner and scoreboard are clear for the user to understand.

   * Footer
-  The footer section shows the rules of paper rock scissors.
+     * The footer section shows the rules of paper rock scissors.

  * Features To Be Implemented
-    In the future Id like to add the Lizard spock from the big bang theory.
+     * In the future Id like to add the Lizard spock from the big bang theory.

-* Technology Used
-    * Languages
-    * Tools And Libraries
-* Testing
-* Deployment
-* Credits
-***
-## Ux
-***
 ### User Goals
 * The game should have relevant content
 * The game should be easy to use on all platforms